FelixOnline/v2/content/articles/2011-10-20-is-the-imperial-stereotype-true.md

  - /comment/1581/is-the-imperial-stereotype-true
 imported: true
 comments:
+ - value: >
- - is guilty of being a flatmate who forgot to order Sky BroadbandGO WARRINGTONwhat a fugly cowwhat a fugly cow
+     *is guilty of being a flatmate who forgot to order Sky Broadband*,GO WARRINGTON!,what a fugly cow,what a fugly cow

 # Article Taxonomies
 categories: